COMP2150-24s1/level-design-assessment-SongbirdZero/README.md

 ![Storyboard: Chomper and Staff pickup](DocImages/staffAndChomper.jpg)

 ### 2.8. - 2.9.
 Weapon Pickup (Gun)/ Spitters
 The gun is introduced close to the end of the first section, along with the spitter.
 As with the staff and the chomper, the spitter encourages the player to experiment with the gun, as well as providing an isolated first encounter with the enemy.
-Since the player is given a ranged attack as soon as interacting with a ranged attacking enemy, they should feel that they are evenly matched with the enemy, rather than having to attack with the staff, which would mean they have to get in close, as opposed to the enemy being able to attack from a distance.
+Since the player is given a ranged attack as soon as interacting with a ranged attacking enemy, they should feel that they are evenly matched with the enemy, rather than having to attack with the staff, which would mean they have to get in close, while the enemy is able to attack from a distance.

 ![Storyboard: Spitter and gun pickup](DocImages/gunAndSpitter.jpg)